Using Your Core Drill

 When selecting a core drill, you will need to know what the largest diameter hole you require to drill, and will you be drilling by hand or using a stand (drill rig).

-Hand held is acceptable for drilling smaller holes or in brick or other soft material, but if drilling larger diameters in concrete or reconstituted limestone, you will requires a core drill stand.
+Hand held is acceptable for drilling smaller holes or in brick or other soft material, but if drilling larger diameters in concrete or reconstituted limestone, you will require a core drill stand.
+Generally, drill manufacturers recommend a stand for diameters above 60mm.

 Preparation: